 In addition, the Nikon Z mount will also make it possible to adapt (in theory, via future third party adapters) pretty much any other lens on the market, even lenses from other mirrorless systems, since no other full-frame system has a larger inner diameter or a shorter flange distance in comparison.
-Although it would probably be impractical to do this due to differences in proprietary lens communication, as well as differences in sensor filter stacks (which could negatively impact edge performance), it is still a possibility.
+Although it would might be impractical to do this in some cases due to differences in lens communication, but there are already two adapters from Sone FE to Nikon Z, one made by Techart and another made by Megadap.

 A more detailed analysis of the differences between the two mounts is explained in detail in my Nikon Z vs Nikon F article.

 Nikon S Lenses Are the New Pro-Level Lenses

 With the Z-series cameras, Nikon announced three new Z mount lenses: Nikon Z 24-70mm f/4 S, Nikon Z 35mm f/1.8 S and Nikon Z 50mm f/1.8S, as well as the Nikon Z 58mm f/0.95 S Noct.
 While the maximum aperture of the three released lenses might indicate that these are enthusiast-grade lenses (f/1.8 and f/4 lenses are typically enthusiast-grade lenses, while f/1.4 and f/2.8 lenses are pro-grade), that’s certainly not true!